Stonehill Skyhawks

 The Stonehill Skyhawks are the intercollegiate athletic teams that represent Stonehill College, located in Easton, Massachusetts, in NCAA sporting competitions.
 All current Skyhawk athletic teams compete at the Division I level, with most being members of the Northeast Conference (NEC).
 Stonehill has been a member of the NEC since 2022.

 On April 5, 2022, Stonehill announced it was accepting an invitation to join the NEC at the NCAA Division I level, effective in the fall of 2022.
 Prior to 2022, Stonehill was a founding member of the Northeast-10 Conference in NCAA Division II.
+After being approved for accelerated reclassification by the NCAA, Stonehill fully moved to Division I for the 2025–26 athletic season.